How Much Are Airline, Hotel, And Credit Card Points Worth?

 Another thing I consider with each points currency is how many good redemption options there are.
 The more flexibility and more options there are, the most I value those currencies.
 Don’t just value a points currency based on a single award ticket sweet spot.

 For example, redeeming Virgin Atlantic Flying Club points on All Nippon Airways is a phenomenal value.
-However, last year we saw the first class redemption rates get devalued considerably, and on top of that, first and business class award availability on ANA can be really tough to come by.
+However, we’ve seen these redemptions devalued multiple times over the years, and on top of that, first and business class award availability can be really tough to come by.

 So while you could get a ton of value from Virgin Atlantic Flying Club points if you manage to find availability, you don’t want to value a currency exclusively based on one redemption.
 I try to factor in these sweet spot redemptions while acknowledging that they provide limited flexibility.